Office workspace with multiple employees working at desks with computers in a bright, modern office with large windows and white ceiling

 All-Purpose CDSS: Telephone Triage, Telehealth or ED Triage

-Typically, acknowledged clinical subspecialties require systems: clinical training, clinical practice standards, safe CDSS, EMR and experienced decision makers trained in clinical decision making.
+Typically, clinical specialties require systems: clinical training, clinical practice standards, safe CDSS, EMR and experienced clinicians trained in remote clinical decision making.
 In other words, clinical systems must meet the Duty of Due Care — a legal principle underlying established subspecialties.
+Additional duties are the Duty to Communicate, to Warn and to Document.

-A Universal Guideline with embedded standardized components — structure and process — serves as a virtual office visit — abbreviated History and Physical Relevant past and recent patient medical history or “back story” (the EMR) - provide contextual information about the patient’s risk level.
+A Universal Guideline with embedded standardized components — structure and process — serves as a virtual office visit — abbreviated History and Physical, Relevant past and recent medical history or “back story” - provide contextual information about the patient’s risk level.
 Essential assessment questions elicit more information about the chief complaint.

-Early on, protocols were thought of as having a physician at one’s side while making difficult clinical decisions— supporting, reminding and prompting with additional questions.
-AI and predictive analytics supplant the expert physician advisor, synthesizing, supporting pattern recognition and suggesting an acuity level and triage disposition.
+Early on, protocols were likened having a physician at one’s side while making difficult clinical decisions— supporting, reminding and prompting with additional questions.
+AI and predictive analytics may supplant the expert physician advisor, supporting pattern recognition and suggesting an acuity level and triage disposition - as a co-pilot.

 “If you fail to plan; plan to fail” (IOM)